36 0 11

 They conduct business in more than a hundred countries and territories around the world.
 And no doubt Amway has been investigated in various countries and institutions such as the Federal Trade Commission (FTC) for alleged pyramid scheme practices.

-What’s even more astonishing is the fact that the two owners had been friends since school-days and were business partners in various endeavours which included a hamburger stand, an air charter service, and sailing business.
+What’s even more astonishing is the fact that the two owners had been friends since school-days and were business partners in various endeavours which included a hamburger stand, an air charter service, and a sailing business.

 This may come as a shock to you but Amway is very closely tied to Politics.
 They gave millions of dollars away to the Republican party and Richard DeVos Son Dick DeVos served as Finance Chairman of the Republican National Committee and his wife Betsy DeVos served as chair of the Michigan Republican Party.